PaddlePaddle/models/fluid/PaddleCV/object_detection/README_quant.md

   ```
   See 002271.jpg for the visualized image with bbouding boxes.

+  **Note**, if you want to convert model to 8-bit, you should call `fluid.contrib.QuantizeTranspiler.convert_to_int8` to do this.
+But, now Paddle can't load 8-bit model to do inference.

 ### Results

 Results of MobileNet-v1-SSD 300x300 model on PascalVOC dataset.